muesli/beehive/README.md

 =======

 beehive is a flexible event and agent system, which allows you to create your own action-chains and filters.
 It is modular and easy to extend - for anyone.
-It can be your IRC bot, it can activate your heating system or make you a cup of coffee.
-Yes, finally!
+It has modules (we call them *bees*), so it can interface with, talk to, or retrieve information from Twitter, Tumblr, Email, IRC, Jabber, RSS, Jenkins, Hue - to name just a few.
+Check out the full list of [available bees](https://github.com/muesli/beehive/wiki/Available-Bees) in our Wiki.

+Connecting those bees with each other let's you create immensly useful agents.
+For example you can setup Beehive to:
+* Re-post tweets on your Tumblr blog
+* Forward incoming chat messages to your email account
+* Turn on the heating system if the temperature drops below a certain value
+* Run your own IRC bot that let's you trigger builds on a Jenkins CI
+* Control your Hue lighting system
+* Notify you when a stock's price drops below a certain value

 ![beehive's Logo](/assets/logo.png?raw=true)